AVAILABLE NOW – all new on P3D v4.5HF3, as well as P3D v5!

-Following the March 2010 release of the highly acclaimed Concorde-X, we are very pleased to present to you the A320 commercial jet airliner.
-The A320 is the first release of FSLabs’ “A3xx Master Series” line of products for Microsoft Flight Simulator X.
+Following the FSX release of the highly acclaimed A320-X, we are very pleased to present to you the A320 commercial jet airliner, now for Prepar3D v4/v5.
+The A320 is the first part of FSLabs’ “A3xx Master Series” line of products for desktop flight simulators.

 For more information, visit our FSLabs A320-X forum here.

-Make backups of the installer executable immediately after you download.
-We offer 365 days of unlimited redownloads for all purchases.
+- Please make backups of the installer executable immediately after you download.

 Complete 2D panel set accompanies a fully modeled Virtual Cockpit with high resolution textures.